abpa123/newrobot/README.md

 ### Autonomous Code

 The Autonomous Code is broken down into many functions in order to allow for better testing and the creation of new functions.
 VEX primarily has only two main times pre-programmed code is run.
 This is in the fifteen second autonomous and the one minute autonomous skills challenge.
-There is a section in the code deemed `Both Autons` which is code applicable for both of these autonomous programs.
-Then there is the `One Min Auton` part, which is only to be used for the skills challenge.
+There is a section in the code deemed "Both Autons" which is code applicable for both of these autonomous programs.
+Then there is the "One Min Auton" part, which is only to be used for the skills challenge.
 There is a section where two seperate functions for the two different autonomous instances are defined and it it finally called in the main autonomous function called `onauton_autonomous_0()`.
 It is called later in the `vexcode_auton_function()`.
 The layout for this main calling and defining of the bigger main functions looks like this:

 ```
-# ------------- Call and Define Final Functions ------------- #

-# Call the functions above in the respsective autons
-# below, finally calling it in the main auton function

 def fifteen_second_auton():

     # This ends up scoring the matchload,